SoMa-Project/vision/README.md

 copy the libgdiam.so lib from the build folder to /usr/local/lib where it is expected by the ecto_rbo package.

+* If this repository is used for running the SOMA Ocado use-case you need to clone and install the following two additional dependencies: ifco_pose_estimator (https://github.com/SoMa-Project/object_segmentation.git object_segmentation) and vision_client (https://github.com/SoMa-Project/vision.git vision)

 ## Example